cambiotraining/r-intermediate/description.md

 ## Pre-requisites

 - Attending the "Introduction to Solving Biological Problems using R" course would be beneficial, but not essential.
-We will assume that you know how to load RStudio, create variables and call functions.
+We will assume that you know how to load RStudio, create variables and use functions.
 Some good introductory videos can be found here -> http://shop.oreilly.com/product/0636920034834.do
 - We would recommend this course to those with programming experience in other languages that want to know what R can offer them.
-Likewise you should also consider coming if you have used R for some years, but not familiar with dplyr and ggplot2.
+Likewise you should also consider coming if you have used R for some years, but are not familiar with dplyr and ggplot2.

 ## Aims: During this course you will learn about: